 - Teenage fashion blogger Tavi Gevinson admitted to breaking the "no Halloween costumes" rule at her suburban Chicago High School and getting away with it because people had gotten used to her wearing outlandish outfits to school.

-- Bryan Cranston once went to Comic Con wearing a Walter White mask.
+- Bryan Cranston attended wearing a Walter White mask in 2013

 - Barack Obama showed up on Saturday Night Live one Halloween...in a Barack Obama mask.

 - Former WCW wrestler Glacier dusted off his old costume for Halloween 2014.

 - Many celebrities like to go to Madame Tussauds and pretend to be the wax figures of themselves as a Practical Joke.